Hong Kong Healthcare Blog - OT&P

 Avoid Mosquito Bites

 • Stay somewhere with good air conditioning and doors and windows with screens.
-If this isn't possible, ensure that all doors and windows are properly closed.
+If this isn't possible, ensure all doors and windows are properly closed.

 • Instead of shorts, opt for light, loose-fitting trousers and long-sleeved shirts.
 Especially during the evening, as this is when mosquitoes are most active.